-Connie Buck, Fiscal Officer/Treasurer
+Connie Buck, Fiscal Officer &Treasurer

-Dawn Diedrich, Director of Privacy and Compliance
+Dawn Diedrich, Director of Office of Privacy and Compliance

-Fred Mays, Director of Professional Standards
+Fred Mays, Director of Office of Professional Standards

-Olivia F. Maupin, Director of Human Resources
+Deborah Moore, Director of Human Resources

-Sherry Lang, Director of Public Affairs Office
+Scott Dutton, Director of Public Affairs

 From the time Georgia was founded in 1733 until 1937, law enforcement in the state was the responsibility of local governments.
 In March 1937, at the request of Governor E. D. Rivers, the General Assembly passed Act 220 that established the Department of Public Safety, the first statewide law enforcement agency in Georgia.